Common market organisation

 The common organisation of the markets is subject to competition rules.
 Given the specific characteristics of the sector, exceptions to the application of these rules exist to ensure the functioning of the policy and the achievement of EU objectives.

-The Commission has set up the European Market Observatory for Fishery and Aquaculture Products to contribute to market transparency and provide market intelligence to all actors across the sector.
+The Commission has set up the European Market Observatory for Fishery and Aquaculture Products to contribute to market transparency and provide market intelligence to all actors across the sector including policy makers.

 Today, more than 210 producer organisations exist in the European Union.
 They are bodies set up by fishery or aquaculture producers and officially recognised by EU countries under common EU-wide rules.
-They are in charge of the day-to-day management of fisheries and
+They are in charge of the day-to-day management of producers’ activities and

-- guide producers towards sustainable fishing and aquaculture, in particular by collectively managing the activities of their members
+- guide their members towards sustainable fishing and aquaculture, in particular by collectively managing their activities

 - take measures to channel the supply and marketing of their members’ products